Don Quixote (Picasso): Black-and-white color

 If the Don Quixote found in Tbilisi is in fact the original, several interesting questions about the intended coloring and shading are raised.
 In black and white, the image is stark, simple, and evenly bold.
 The lighter, bluish ink tone adds a complexity to the picture with different shades and differences in bold and lighter lines.
 In this version, Don Quixote, Rocinante, the windmill standing between Don Quixote and Sancho Panza, and the ground lines are darker and bolder, emphasizing those features.
 Everything else, including Sancho Panza, the other windmills, and the Sun, are lighter and more seem to fade into the background.

 Symbolism

 This complexity is not seen in the grey journal print, nor in the currently popular black-and-white versions.
 But if this shading is deliberate, then new interpretations of Don Quixote can be inferred.
-According to Lebanidze, the dark elements of the drawing represent what has been transformed by Don Quixote’s mind from the everyday to the mythical: himself and his horse into a heroic knight, a windmill into a giant, and the ground into the world of his imagination.
+According to Lebanidze, the dark elements of the drawing represent what has been transformed by Don Quixote's mind from the everyday to the mythical: himself and his horse into a heroic knight, a windmill into a giant, and the ground into the world of his imagination.
 The other subjects have been left in the sphere of reality, a world more distant and less visible to Don Quixote.

 Today

-Today, however, the black-and-white version has become the more popular image of Don Quixote.
-It is widely recognized as one of the most prominent depictions of the legendary figure who is a popular character in art.
+Today, the black-and-white version has become the more popular image of Don Quixote.
+It is widely recognized as one of the most prominent depictions of the legendary figure.